PuzzleBoss/puzzleboss-openfl-sdk/README.md

 ## Setting up your project

-You need to embed the images, font and java in your project.xml.
+1. Embed the images, font and java in your project.xml.
 Exact paths may vary.

 	<java path="java/pinit-sdk-1.0.jar" if="android" />
 	<template path="java/Social.java" rename="src/com/puzzleboss/core/Social.java" if="android" />